23 modules taking you through working aggression cases from start to finish.

 Safety, behavior change strategies, communicating with clients, defensive handling, troubleshooting, assessing risk, case studies, and more.
 This course covers it all.

 Lifetime access to bi-weekly online group mentor sessions with Michael Shikashio CDBC.
 Each session will focus on a specific type of aggression case.

 Access to a private Facebook community where you can discuss your own cases and join a community of like-minded professionals working with aggression.

 A certificate of completion and logo to demonstrate and market your knowledge about working with aggression in dogs.

-30 CEUs for CPDT-KAs; 30 CEUs for CBCC-KAs, and 36 CEUs for KPA and IAABC; 28 CE Points for PPG Australia
+30 CEUs for CPDT-KAs; 30 CEUs for CBCC-KAs, 30 CEUs for KPA; and 35 CEUs IAABC; 32 CEUs for PPAB; 28 CE Points for PPG Australia; 19 CEUs for IATCB; Approved provider of content for CAWA examination specifications

 Course and Bi-Weekly Group Mentor Sessions